US to China: Free men who probed shoemaker for Ivanka Trump | New Country 923

 Edwards said the U.S. remains concerned by “the pattern of arrests and detentions.”
 She said labor activists are instrumental in helping American companies understand conditions in their supply chains and holding Chinese manufacturers accountable under Chinese labor laws.

-Associated Press researcher Fu Ting and reporter Erika Kinetz contributed to this report.
+Associated Press researcher Fu Ting and reporter Erika Kinetz in Shanghai contributed to this report.